sa-tre/satre-specification/docs/source/standard.md

 ### 2.4 Infrastructure lifecycle management

-The ability of the organisation to manage necessary physical or virtual infrastructure.
+The ability of the TRE organisation to manage necessary physical or virtual infrastructure.

 | Statement | Guidance |
 | --------- | -------- |